University of Buenos Aires: Mathematics and science

 A number of prominent scientists in diverse fields have been educated at the University of Buenos Aires; many of them have also taught classes and have conducted research at UBA.
 Luis Federico Leloir, Argentina's first Nobel Prize in Chemistry laureate for his discovery of the metabolic pathways in lactose, earned his degree at the Faculty of Medicine in 1932, and attended classes at the Faculty of Exact and Natural Sciences early into his career as well.
 In the field of chemistry, UBA also educated Silvia Braslavsky, who worked extensively in the domain of photobiology and was senior research scientist and professor at the Max Planck Institute for Radiation Chemistry.

 UBA has also produced a number of prominent biologists, especially in the field of Antarctic marine biology.
 Among these are Irene Schloss and Viviana Alder.
 Patricia Ortúzar, geographist and vice chair of the Antarctic Committee for Environmental Protection, also received her degree from the University of Buenos Aires.
 Neuroscientist, Turing Fellow and Cambridge University lecturer Tristan Bekinschtein is a FCEN UBA graduate.

 Mathematicians educated at UBA include Graciela Boente, researcher of robust statistics; Alberto Calderón, co-creator of the "Chicago School of (hard) Analysis"; Luis Caffarelli, whose work focuses on partial differential equations; Alicia Dickenstein, known for her work on toric geometry, tropical geometry, and their applications to biological systems; Miguel Walsh, known for his work in number theory and ergodic theory.

-Other prominent UBA scientists include pioneering computer scientist Cecilia Berdichevsky, ecologist Enrique Chaneton, molecular biologist Alberto Kornblihtt, and solar physicist and former CONICET president, Marta Graciela Rovira.
+Other prominent UBA scientists include pioneering computer scientist Cecilia Berdichevsky, physicist Juan Martín Maldacena, ecologist Enrique Chaneton, molecular biologist Alberto Kornblihtt, physicist Beatriz Susana Cougnet de Roederer, biologist María Fernanda Ceriani, solar physicist and former CONICET president, Marta Graciela Rovira, and Emma Pérez Ferreira, first female president of Argentina's National Atomic Energy Commission.